Skip to content

 Unsupported Posterior Predictive Distributions

-Suppose we want to use the geometric model with a beta prior which doesn't have a supported distribution for the posterior predictive.
+Suppose we want to use the Pareto model with a Gamma prior which doesn't have a supported distribution for the posterior predictive.

 We can get posterior predictive samples by: